Joachim Helbig: Western Europe; Battle of Britain

 At the beginning of World War II in September 1939, Helbig held the rank of Second Lieutenant and was serving as an observer in a He 111 reconnaissance aircraft of Demonstration Wing 1 (Lehrgeschwader 1 (II./LG 1)) in 1938.
 He was awarded the Iron Cross 2nd Class following the campaign.
 Helbig took part in the April 1940 invasion of Norway (Operation Weserübung).
 As part of II.
 Gruppe, he flew missions in support of the German ground forces, particularly in the Åndalsnes area.
 During one of these missions on 2 May, his unit sank the Norwegian hospital ship SS Dronning Maud with heavy losses.
-Following their attack on Dronning Maud, the German aircraft then bombed the nearby village of Gratangen, destroying several houses and killing two civilians.
+Following their attack on Dronning Maud, the German aircraft then dropped bombs on the nearby Gratangen Municipality, destroying several houses and killing two civilians.
 Shortly afterwards, the unit returned to Germany.
 During the Battle of France later that month, Helbig served as squadron commander of the Fourth Squadron of LG 1, flying both He 111 and Junkers Ju 88 bombers, a position he held until 5 November 1941.
 While attacking shipping during the Battle of Dunkirk on 1 June, Helbig's Ju 88 was intercepted by Supermarine Spitfires of No. 616 Squadron RAF.
-They damaged the aircraft, and lightly wounded Helbig, but he was able to return to base.
+They damaged the aircraft and lightly wounded Helbig, but he was able to return to base.
 For his actions, he was awarded the Iron Cross 1st Class.

 Following the defeat of France, Helbig was promoted to captain (Hauptmann) in July and his unit remained in France to participate in the Battle of Britain.
 On 15 August 1940, Helbig and his squadron, consisting of seven Ju 88s, took off with the primary target of the British airfield at Worthy Down together with other German units.
 The Germans were intercepted by British fighters and the mission was very costly for 4.
 Staffel as over half the bombers were shot down by the British or were written off after landing.
 Helbig was forced to jettison his bombs before reaching the target and return to base, flying on a single engine with wounded crewmen aboard.
 During the battle, Helbig reported that his badly damaged Ju 88 was intercepted by a Spitfire over the English Channel.
 The RAF pilot did not fire, but instead flew alongside the crippled bomber until the French coast was in sight, waved and flew away.
 Historian Christer Bergström has suggested that this might have been Pilot Officer Richard Hardy from No. 234 Squadron RAF.
 As the battle continued, LG 1 mostly switched to bombing cities at night.
 Helbig was awarded the Knight's Cross of the Iron Cross on 24 November, after having flown 75 combat missions.